 All pupils study PE as a core subject in S3 and S4.
-However, some pupils will also wish to take PE as an elective subject at National 4 or National 5 level in S4.
-The choices you make moving into S3 are not solely about National 4 or National 5 courses but in the case of PE, pupils who think they may consider taking elective PE in S4 should let their Pastoral Care teacher know during the options interview process.
+However, there is the additional option to take PE as an elective subject at National 4 or National 5 level in S4.
+The choices in S3 are not solely about National 4 or National 5 choices but in the case of PE, pupils who think they may consider taking elective PE in S4 should let their Pastoral Care teacher know during the options interview process.